brorb/710-wiki/Content/Characters/SYSTEM.md

 > }
 > ```

-Eventually SYSTEM gained enough intelligence to do updates on its own without having anyone else input the command, making the method to get to the terminal's subframe faster.
+On 21st July 2025, SYSTEM gained enough intelligence to do updates on its own without having anyone else input the command "0-" then 2-", making the method to get to the terminal's subframe faster.

-However, the first time it started doing this, it was unstable and would crash if anyone pinged at it, *especially* if it was doing any special operations such as inspection of the Discord server for security reasons:
+However, during the first time it started doing this, it was unstable and would crash if anyone pinged at it (@SYSTEM), and *especially* if it was doing any special operations such as inspection of the Discord server for security reasons:

 ```discord
 [